 Get it now?

 Tip #5 一 Mention project teammates (if there were any)

 Mentioning people that were included in the projects is A MUST.
 If you think about it, It would be rude not to!
 However, as it usually goes, there’s an exception to every rule.

 If you participated in a project alongside 5 people, feel free to name them all.
-However, if you designed a book cover, and over 30 people were involved in the project, you don’t have to bother naming them all.
+However, if you designed a book cover, and over 30 people participated in the project, you don’t have to bother naming them all.
 Just mention who the client was and how many people were included in the project.

-Keep those fingers busy and start typing projects descriptions!
+Keep those fingers busy and start typing project descriptions!
 Before you do, be sure to, once again, go through the tips we mentioned, and we are sure you’ll do it in an hour, hour and a half tops!

 Good luck, and may your portfolio site find a way to clients’ hearts!